openshift/enhancements/enhancements/storage/csi-driver-install.md

 4. Since most CSI operators has to be singletons, we need to stop users from installing the operator multiple times in different namespaces.
 Currently this is not possible.

   A. We use `AllNamespaces` install mode - an operator with this mode can be installed only once in a cluster.
 Still, user has possiblity to override the namespace where the operator actually runs, which complicates update from "optional" operator to "installed by default" (see Upgrade from optional operator to a driver installed by default)

+6. When / how often are index images updated after operator release?
+   Even when we synchronize operator & OCP errata release as suggested above, clusters may not be installable until OLM sees the operator in the index image.

+   Answered on "Operator Framework (Eng + PM) sync call with Operator Teams" - index images are synced almost immediatelly after Errata is shipped (in under 1 hour).
+   Similarly, staging index for QA is regenerated after new builds are added to an errata.

 ## Timeline